 First, identify all of the free opportunities available to you and decide what will be most effective.
-The majority of your free opportunities will be available in the form of social media.
+The majority of your free opportunities will be available in the form of social media like Facebook Marketing.
 Though this is technically free, it is incredibly time consuming and time is money.
 If the people you want to target are not on twitter, then don’t worry about using this social media outlet.
 Focus on no more than two kinds of social media.
 Allocate a certain amount of time each day to marketing through these channels daily.
 Be persistent, and consistent and clear.
 If you don’t feel comfortable with this, perhaps this might be an area where you want to hire a specialist.

 Have an email list.
 If you give printed materials to someone you meet, remember to get contact information for them as well.
 Anytime you attend an event where you have the potential meet a new client, make sure you have a way of reaching out to them again in the future.
 Creating and building your email list to send out a monthly newsletter is an essential part of small business marketing.

 Blog on your own website or as a guest blogger on another site.
 This is one of the most effective internet marketing strategies for small businesses.
 By giving your prospects and clients informative content, you can quickly establish yourself as an expert in your field.
 This will also have the added benefit of giving you some content to post to those almighty social media accounts.